Radu-Stroe/spotify_pipeline/README.md

 ### **Key Insights Provided by This Project:**
 ✅ **Which songs are globally recognized vs. locally popular?**
 ✅ **How do song rankings change over time across different regions?**
-✅ **What trends emerge in different countries' music preferences?**

 To achieve this, we implement a **batch data pipeline** that processes and visualizes data using modern cloud technologies.